Simple and Efficient Heterogeneous Graph Neural Network: Methodology

 \subsection{Simplified Neighbor Aggregation}

 The simplified neighbor aggregation is executed only once in the pre-processing step and generates a list of feature matrices $M=\{X^\mathcal{P}:\mathcal{P}\in\Phi_X\}$ of different semantics for the set $\Phi_X$ of all given metapaths.
-Generally, for each node $v_i$, it uses the mean aggregator to aggregate features from the set of metapath-based neighbors for each given metapath, and outputs a list of semantic feature vectors,
+Generally, for each node $v_i$, it employs the mean aggregation to aggregate features from metapath-based neighbors for each given metapath, and outputs a list of semantic feature vectors, denoted as

-where $S^\mathcal{P}$ is the set of all metapath instances corresponding to metapath $\mathcal{P}$ and $p(i,j)$ is one metapath instance with the target node $i$ and the source node $j$.
+where $S^\mathcal{P}$ is the set of all metapath instances corresponding to metapath $\mathcal{P}$ and $p(i,j)$ represents one metapath instance with the target node $i$ and the source node $j$.

-To simplify the collection of metapath-based neighbors, we propose a new method using the multiplication of adjacency matrices.
-Existing metapath-based methods like HAN build metapath neighbor graphs that enumerate all metapath-based neighbors for each metapath in the pre-processing step, which brings a high overhead as the number of metapath instances grows exponentially with the length of the metapath.
-Inspired by the layer-wise propagation of GCN, we use the multiplication of adjacency matrices to calculate the final contribution weight of each node to targets.
-Specifically, let $X^c=\{{x_0^c}^T;{x_1^c}^T;$ $\ldots;{x_{||V^c||-1}^c}^T\}\in\mathbb{R}^{||V^c||\times d^c}$ be the raw feature matrix of all nodes belonging to type $c$, where $d^c$ is the feature dimension.
-Then the simplified neighbor aggregation process can be expressed as
+We propose a new method to simplify the collection of metapath-based neighbors.
+Existing metapath-based methods like HAN build metapath neighbor graphs that enumerate all metapath-based neighbors for each metapath, which brings a high overhead as the number of metapath instances grows exponentially with the length of the metapath.
+Inspired by the layer-wise propagation of GCN, we calculate the final contribution weight of each node to targets using the multiplication of adjacency matrices.
+Specifically, let $X^c=\{{x_0^c}^T;{x_1^c}^T;$ $\ldots;{x_{||V^c||-1}^c}^T\}\in\mathbb{R}^{||V^c||\times d^c}$ be the raw feature matrix of all nodes belonging to type $c$, where $d^c$ is the feature dimension, and then the simplified neighbor aggregation process can be expressed as

 where $\mathcal{P}=cc_1c_2\ldots c_l$ is a $l$-hop metapath, and $\hat{A}_{c_i,c_{i+1}}$ is the row-normalized form of adjacency matrix $A_{c_i,c_{i+1}}$ between node type $c_i$ and $c_{i+1}$.
 Please note that, the aggregation results of short metapaths can be used as intermediate values for long metapaths.
 For example, given two metapaths PAP and PPAP for the ACM dataset, we can calculate $X^{PAP}$ first and then calculate $X^{PPAP}=\hat{A}_{PP}X^{PAP}$.